SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### base

-the <base> element specifies the base URL for the document with its href attribute.
+the ‹base› element specifies the base URL for the document with its href attribute.
-The <base> element optionally accepts a target argument to choose the browsing context links open in by default.
+The ‹base› element optionally accepts a target argument to choose the browsing context links open in by default.

 ##### basefont

-The <basefont> element used to specify the default font (color, fontface etc.) but is now deprecated.
+The ‹basefont› element used to specify the default font (color, fontface etc.) but is now deprecated.

 ##### meta

-The <meta> HTML element represents metadata that cannot be represented by other HTML meta-related elements.
+The ‹meta› HTML element represents metadata that cannot be represented by other HTML meta-related elements.
-The <meta> element has four mutually exclusive modes.
+The ‹meta› element has four mutually exclusive modes.
-<meta> specifies the value in its content attribute, except when using `charset` or `itemprop` keys.
+‹meta› specifies the value in its content attribute, except when using `charset` or `itemprop` keys.

 ###### http-equiv mode